mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 title: 'The Hyperbolic Geometry of Mental Space'
 date: 2020-05-16 00:00:00
 featured_image:
-excerpt: Want to know how shadows, lettuce, brains, Escher, and Alice in Wonderland relate?
+excerpt: Do you want to know how shadows, lettuce, brains, Escher, and Alice in Wonderland relate?
 I discuss the potential shape of one's internal information, thoughts, values, rewards, and beliefs inside our Minds, and whether or not we can model these using Hyperbolic Geometry.
 ---
 *Updated: 2020-05-18*
 *Topics: [Physics](https://mundyreimer.github.io/archive), [Mathematics](https://mundyreimer.github.io/archive), [Computer Science](https://mundyreimer.github.io/archive), [Philosophy](https://mundyreimer.github.io/archive), [Cognitive Science](https://mundyreimer.github.io/archive)*